** Rant alert **

 I’m just grateful that, as a coach, I can play some small part in helping people realise it, manage it, and take steps and strategies to overcome it.

 If you’re struggling and you know in your heart as well as your head that you’re going though burnout, let’s talk.
-Book your call here – it’s free and there’s no obligation.
+Book your coaching experience call here – a £99 coaching session for you to discuss your needs.

-Or if you’d prefer to do some work yourself before reaching out, don’t hesitate to pick up a copy of my book ‘Have It All Without Burning Out’, or join my online programme, The Resilience Formula.
-Both are designed to help you make a positive difference when you’re worried about burnout.
+Or if you’d prefer to do some work yourself before reaching out, don’t hesitate to pick up a copy of my book ‘Have It All Without Burning Out’, designed to help you make a positive difference when you’re worried about burnout.